Author: Douglas Niles

 We also see the introduction of more elements from the mainland Forgotten Realms, which makes this book feel more grounded in the setting and less hurriedly tacked-on than its predecessor.
 The villains are a big evil god and his foreign worshipers, and the eponymous black wizards and their agents are from places like Waterdeep, Amn, Calimshan, and Thay.
 Curiously, no mention is made of the fact that all the villains are foreigners and nearly all the protagonists are locals.
 Fortunately, the potential for accidentally introducing an anti-immigration theme is lessened by a couple of heroic clerics of foreign gods who bravely sacrifice themselves to help the Ffolk.

-This book focuses more on individual characters’ stories than the whole “war and armies and battles” schtick that Darkwalker dwelled on, which is a relief.
-In fact, let’s use that as a segue to talk about…
+This book focuses more on individual characters’ stories than the whole “war and armies and battles” shtick that Darkwalker dwelt on, which is a relief.
+In fact, let’s use that as a segue to talk about the…

 Oh god, this plot.
 Tristan gets it into his head, reasonably enough, that the High King of the Moonshaes was behind his father’s death and some attempts on his own life.
 So his clever plan is… to go to the capital, march into the High King’s palace — you know, the place where kings usually keep all their soldiers and guards and such — and tell him to stop being so evil.
 That’s it.
 That’s actually his entire plan.
 Pontswain, a stuffy minor noble, points out the obvious flaw: